Johannes-Kaiser/Johannes-Kaiser.github.io/_open_projects/02_activation_steering_discrete.md

 ![Thumbnail](/images/Open_Projects/Thumbnail_MA_Discrete_Steering.png){: style="width:70%;" }

 ## Project Background
 Diffusion models have recently emerged as a powerful paradigm for generative modeling, achieving state-of-the-art results in continuous domains such as images and audio.
-In the discrete domain, **language diffusion models** aim to generate coherent sequences of tokens through iterative denoising steps, offering a compelling alternative to autoregressive models.
+In the discrete domain, **masked language diffusion models** aim to generate coherent sequences of tokens through iterative denoising steps, offering a compelling alternative to autoregressive models.

 Despite their promise, discrete language diffusion models face several challenges: